The PBPN Tribal Fire Department implemented new cardiopulmonary resuscitation (CPR) procedures recently.

 “I think one of the most exciting things about this new advanced cardiac resuscitation program is that it builds on the foundation that we already had built,” Chief Schreiner explained.
 “For multiple years now, we have had 911, we have had Emergency Medical Dispatch (EMD) trained dispatchers that can tell you how to do CPR over the phone, taught CPR here both in the community and within the government sector, we trained with advanced cardiac life support, we’re certified, we have paramedics—and even with that, our out-of-hospital cardiac survival rate was the national average, roughly 7 to 8 percent.
 The game-changer has been adding that bundle of care that we were able to put together with continuous machine-provided CPR.
 It’s perfect CPR, it never shuts off, and it maintains excellent pressures.”

 In November, Tribal Fire also performed an ACR demonstration at the monthly training meeting for Jackson County EMS in Holton, Kan.
-Chief Schreiner led the demonstration and discussed past and future opportunities to work together in the field, both on and off the Reservation.
+Chief Schreiner led the demonstration and discussed past and future opportunities to work together in the field.
 The Tribal Fire Department works with Jackson County EMS through neighborly mutual cooperation, assisting each other when able.
 The ACR demonstration allowed Jackson County EMS to get acquainted with improvements and changes to Tribal Fire’s equipment and protocols, which could be useful in a future emergency.

 In addition, some Jackson County EMS personnel expressed interest in potentially acquiring ACR equipment and training for their agency in the future.